The Vaynor has its own school kitchen ably run by our cook Sophie Cardy and her team.

 In our drive to be a healthy school we do request that lunches follow healthy eating guidelines and are varied across a week incorporating fruit and vegetables/ salad items.
 We also ask that they do not contain chocolate, sweets or excessive amounts of crisps and cakes.
 Importantly, items with nuts such as Nutella or Bakewell Tarts should not be brought in as we have several children with severe nut allergies to even the smell of nuts or nut products.
 This also extends to shampoo and other toiletries.

-If your child forgets their lunch we will try to you.
+If your child forgets their lunch we will try to call you.
 However, if this is not possible, the kitchen will provide a lunch and ask you to reimburse us later.

 The contents of four healthy lunchboxes containing sandwiches, wraps, fruit and salad vegetables, yoghurts and yoghurt drinks.
 The only crisps are a small packet.